How Rheumatoid Arthritis Can Affect Your Eyes

 Inflammation of the white outer part of your eye is called scleritis.
 It affects about one in 10 people with RA.
 Episcleritis is a more superficial form of scleritis and is less severe.
 Eye symptoms of scleritis include pain and redness.

-Inflammation of the inner part of your eye is called uveitis.
+Inflammation of the richly-vascularized tissues inside your eye is called uveitis.
 Uveitis is the most common eye problem in children with RA.
 Parts of your eye that can be affected by uveitis include the iris and the choroid, the inside lining.
 Eye symptoms of uveitis include:

 Dark spots in your vision